Lynda Bryans: Television

 Bryans began her career in the media industry in 1981.
 Her first job was working as a temporary copy typist for UTV that summer which was immediately followed by a job working as a secretary in the Religious Affairs department at BBC Northern Ireland.
-She went on to become a newsreader and reporter on BBC's Inside Ulster, as well as reading daytime news bulletins and briefly covering continuity shifts for BBC NI.
+She went on to become a newsreader and reporter on the BBC's Inside Ulster, as well as reading daytime news bulletins and briefly covering continuity shifts for BBC NI.
 Bryans' career as a broadcaster began when she applied, as a staff member, for a screen test at the BBC, and she became a continuity announcer and newsreader for the Corporation in Belfast.
 In an interview with The News Letter, she stated, "I thought I'd apply for a laugh, and ended up being one of six picked out of 100."

 Bryans also presented on network BBC programmes.
 She was a presenter and reporter for the BBC News and Current Affairs series Here and Now, and also co-presented with Rolf Harris on Animal Hospital in 1994 and reported for the Holiday programme until its axe in 2007.

 Bryans' other television credits include Portrush Sea Rescue, News 40, ITV's recreation of news events from World War II in a contemporary style, and Bethlehem Year Zero and Dateline Jerusalem, recreating the news events at the time of the birth and death of Jesus Christ.
 From 2001 to 2005, she appeared as an occasional newscaster on the ITV News Channel at weekends.

 As well as presenting UTV Live, Bryans and Nesbitt also presented Anglia Television's networked Sunday Morning series from 1999 to 2001 and UTV's home and garden series Home Sweet Home in 2004 and 2006.

 She was suspended from duty by UTV for a period from February 2010 due to Nesbitt's decision to stand as a candidate in the 2010 general election.

 In June 2010, it was announced Bryans was leaving UTV after her contract with the station was not renewed.
 She hosted her final edition of UTV Live on 30 June 2010.